Guide to Narcissistic Victim Syndrome

 2. Characteristics

-People who exhibit the fawning response tend to have people-pleasing behaviors, are compliant, eager to please, and overly empathetic.
+People who exhibit the fawning response tend to have people-pleasing behaviors, are compliant, eager to please, and are overly empathetic.

-They may struggle to assert their own needs and boundaries and often go to great lengths to avoid conflict or confrontation.
-This can result in them tolerating mistreatment, suppressing their own emotions, and experiencing feelings of resentment and burnout.
+They may struggle to assert their own needs and boundaries, and they often go to great lengths to avoid conflict or confrontation.

 3. Relationship with Narcissistic Abuse